-Although jaundice caused by Gilbert's syndrome is usually mild, jaundice can sometimes be associated with more serious liver problems, such as cirrhosis or hepatitis C.
+The jaundice of Gilbert's syndrome is usually mild, but jaundice can be associated with more serious liver problems, such as cirrhosis or hepatitis C.

 If you've been diagnosed with Gilbert’s syndrome (see below), you don't usually need to seek medical advice during an episode of jaundice, unless you have additional or unusual symptoms.